Horns Bridge: Ground level

-At ground level, both rivers are prone to flooding, which last happened on a serious scale in 2007 but most recently in November 2019 and once again in February 2020 following storm Dennis.
-The Horns Bridge area and the inter-war floods are superbly shown in "The Changing Face of Chesterfield."
+At ground level, both rivers are prone to flooding.
+The Horns Bridge area and the inter-war floods are depicted in "The Changing Face of Chesterfield."

 From Chesterfield town centre the Derby and Mansfield roads separate at Horns Bridge.
 Nowadays this happens at a large roundabout with several exits.
 In essence, the A617 Mansfield Road has been upgraded to a dual carriageway running South East to Junction 29 of the M1, incorporating in the process much of the trackbed of the GCR's "Chesterfield Loop."
 South of Horns Bridge the A61 Derby Road is less changed, it is still a traditional two lane road.
 North of Horns Bridge, however, it has been dualled and re-routed to follow the alignment of the GCR Chesterfield Loop through the town, although bypassing the former GCR tunnel.
 The southern entrance to this tunnel can still be seen through the fence at the junction of Hollis Lane and Dixon's Road.

 Travelling southwards from Sheffield Victoria, the GCR's double-track Chesterfield Loop branched West off the GCR's Main Line at Staveley and rejoined it at Heath.
 Its station in Chesterfield was Chesterfield Central, situated North of the Town Centre.
 The station closed on 5 March 1963.
 Tracks South of the station to Grassmoor and Heath were lifted in the Winter of 1963/4.

 South from Chesterfield Central the line went immediately into Chesterfield Tunnel, from which it emerged a few hundred yards North of Horns Bridge.
 It then ran under the Brampton Branch, under a footbridge, under the Midland line, under another footbridge, under the LD&ECR line, over its junction with Hyde's Sidings and finally into open country.
 This plethora of activity was crammed into a few hundred yards at Horns Bridge.

 The first footpath referred to above ran West to East from the main road.
 It immediately crossed the Loop Line to the West of the Midland Line using a footbridge known locally as "40 Steps."
 It then went under the Midland Line.
 The other footpath ran South to North to the East of the Midland line and crossed the Loop line between the Midland Line and Hyde's sidings.
-Both footbridges were wonderful places for trainspotting, photography and superb sketches and paintings by Chesterfield artist David Charlesworth.
+Both footbridges were popular locations for trainspotting and photography, and were used for scenes for sketches and paintings by Chesterfield artist David Charlesworth.

 Hyde's Sidings were laid by the GCR off the Loop and served factories to the East of the Midland line at the bottom of Hady Hill.
 The exit from the sidings onto the loop was protected by a gate, which was a source of mystery to lay observers.